 And for any dual language teachers, there is a Spanish graph included since that is the language in which I teach.

-Click the worksheet below to download the free graphs:
+Click HERE to download the free graphs.

 I don’t teach writing, but I’m sure this activity would make for a great creative writing activity, also.